mjhandy/web-prototype/README.md

 # Project Overview
-This is my Angular projecy where I'm teaching my self Angular.
+This is my Angular project where I'm teaching myself Angular.
 This project looks like a tradition resposnsive web site, with a main nav, footer, site map page, etc.

 # Features